 Configuration

-The Configuration Application is a command driven application that is used to upload created configurations to the DD500E.
-The application and a default configuration file can be downloaded from the Advenica Artifactory file share site, see Downloads for details.
+A DD500E configuration is created by making required adjustments to a template file containing all relevant parameters.
+The created configuration is uploaded to the DD500E, using a command driven Configuration Application.
+The application and default configuration template files can be downloaded from the Advenica Artifactory file share site, see Downloads for details.

 Make sure the following files are downloaded before proceeding: